tstavropoulos/tstavropoulos.github.io/blargs/git_for_scientists.md

 ### [Fine.
 How do I get started?](#fine-how-do-i-get-started)

 If you're already comfortable using a command-line interface (that is, typing into a terminal or command prompt), then getting started is incredibly easy and there are many tutorials out there that will walk you though it.
 For everyone else, there are a lot of tools designed to make the process simpler.
 I tend to recommend [GitHub Desktop](https://desktop.github.com/) to new users, as it makes some of the common features relatively easy to use.
+I'll also list some useful [learning resources](#resources) at the end of this post.

 ## [Git Terminology](#git-terminology)